-(b) are considered tonal, vibrational, mechanical, aerodynamic, frequent, or continuous and exceed the limits set above in subsections c.iv.(a) or (b); e.
-Securit (a)(c) interfere with the peaceful enjoyment of an adjacent property owner; i.
+- (b) are considered tonal, vibrational, mechanical, aerodynamic, frequent, or continuous and exceed the limits set above in subsections c.iv.(a) or (b); - (a)(c) interfere with the peaceful enjoyment of an adjacent property owner; - e.
+Security. - i.
 Ground clearance.
-The bottom of the tower, measured from ground level to 15 feet above ground level, must be designed in a manner to discourage unauthorized climbing. ii.
+The bottom of the tower, measured from ground level to 15 feet above ground level, must be designed in a manner to discourage unauthorized climbing. - ii.
 Access.
-All access doors to wind turbine towers and electrical equipment must be lockable and remain locked at all times except while people are on the site of the tower performing maintenance or repair of the system.
-111. Fencing.
-Fencing of turbine areas may be required, at the discretion of the director, based upon site-specific safety concerns. f. safety.
-The proposed wind energy system must be designed and operated to public safety by measures that may include, but are not limited to, the ng: i.
-The proposed wind energy system must be designed, constructed, and operated so the public cannot come within close proximity to turbine blades and electrical equipment; and ii.
-The proposed wind energy system must be designed, sited, constructed, operated, and maintained to prevent the structural failure of the system or blades that could endanger the public's safety. g. properties.
-The wind energy system or facility may not adversely affect the adjoining and adjacent properties. h. the lik e resources.
-The proposed wind energy system must be designed to reduce elihood of significant adverse effects on wildlife and wildlife habitat, larly with regard to migratory birds and protected species. i.
-Enforce ement. i.
+All access doors to wind turbine towers and electrical equipment must be lockable and remain locked at all times except while people are on the site of the tower performing maintenance or repair of the system. - iii.
+Fencing.
+Fencing of turbine areas may be required, at the discretion of the director, based upon site-specific safety concerns. - f.
+Public safety.
+The proposed wind energy system must be designed and operated to protect public safety by measures that may include, but are not limited to, the following: - i.
+The proposed wind energy system must be designed, constructed, and operated so the public cannot come within close proximity to turbine blades and electrical equipment; and - ii.
+The proposed wind energy system must be designed, sited, constructed, operated, and maintained to prevent the structural failure of the system or blades that could endanger the public's safety. - g.
+Other properties.
+The wind energy system or facility may not adversely affect the uses of adjoining and adjacent properties. - h.
+Wildlife resources.
+The proposed wind energy system must be designed to reduce the likelihood of significant adverse effects on wildlife and wildlife habitat, particularly with regard to migratory birds and protected species. - i.
+Enforcement. - i.
 Safety.
-Any wind energy system found to be unsafe by the city building official must be repaired by the owner not later than 60 days of receipt of the building official's notice to meet federal, state, local and manufacturer safety standards, and the standards of this section. ii.
+Any wind energy system found to be unsafe by the city building official must be repaired by the owner not later than 60 days of receipt of the building official's notice to meet federal, state, local and manufacturer safety standards, and the standards of this section. - ii.
 Notice.
-If any wind energy system is not operated for at least a continuous period of six months because of operational difficulties or abandonment, the landowner shall provide the city the reasons for the operational difficulty or abandonment and provide a reasonable timetable for corrective action, or removal of the wind energy system as outlined under subsection c.x, below, regarding decommissioning iii.
+If any wind energy system is not operated for at least a continuous period of six months because of operational difficulties or abandonment, the landowner shall provide the city the reasons for the operational difficulty or abandonment and provide a reasonable timetable for corrective action, or removal of the wind energy system as outlined under subsection c.x, below, regarding decommissioning.- iii.
 Resolution.
-If the director or designee deems the timetable for corrective action as unreasonable, the director or designee, may notify the landowner or operator, who shall remove the wind energy system not later than six months of receipt of notice from the director. jDecom missioning. i.
-Useful life.
-The wind energy system is presumed to be at the end of its useful life if no electricity is generated for a continuous period of six months. ii.
-Responsibility.
-The property owner or operator shall, at their sole expense, complete decommissioning of the wind energy system not later than six months from the time it is determined that the wind energy system has met the end of its useful life as outlined in this subsection c.x. iii.
-Required action.
-Decommissioning must include removal of the entire wind energy system, including buildings, cabling, electrical components, and any other associated facilities. iv.
-Remediation.
-Disturbed earth must be graded and re-seeded.
-V. Bonds.
-At the city's request, the applicant shall post a bond for the costs of decommissioning the wind energy system at the end of its useful life.
-4Application red quirements. text an with the dations.
-An application for approval of a wind energy system must include d maps sufficient to show that the proposed wind energy system complies he standards under this section.
-A site plan meeting the requirements of a 6.05 must be submitted in addition to the following: i.
-The approximate generating capacity of the wind energy system. ii.
-An estimate of the total on-site electrical demands. iii.
-The name of the manufacturer and model being used. iv.
-The height of the wind turbine to be constructed.
-V. The phone number and name of a responsible person for the public to contact with inquiries and complaints throughout the life of the project. vi.
-The exact location and orientation of each wind energy system within the site and the direction of the prevailing winds. vii.
-The location and distance to neighboring residences, buildings, schools, churches, hospitals, or libraries to a distance of 500 feet. viii.
-The location and distance to neighboring residences, buildings, schools, ehurches religious facilities, hospitals, or libraries to a distance of 500 feet.
+If the director or designee deems the timetable for corrective action as unreasonable, the director or designee, may notify the landowner or operator, who shall remove the wind energy system not later than six months of receipt of notice from the director.